rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 ### We don't propose `reduce_with_iter`

-A `reduce_with_iter` algorithm would look like `fold_left_with_iter`, but would permit reordering of binary operations.
-It would return both an iterator to one past the last element, and the computed value.
-A hypothetical `reduce_with_iter` algorithm would also return an iterator to one past the last element, and the computed value, but would share `reduce`'s permission to reorder binary operations.
+A hypothetical `reduce_with_iter` algorithm would look like `fold_left_with_iter`, but would permit reordering of binary operations.
+It would return both an iterator to one past the last input element, and the computed value.
+The only reason for a reduction to return an iterator would be if the input range is single-pass.
+However, users who have a single-pass input range really should be using one of the `fold*` algorithms instead of `reduce*`.
+As a result, we do not propose the analogous `reduce_with_iter` here.

-We do not propose the analogous `reduce_with_iter` here, though we would not oppose someone else proposing it.
-That algorithm would serve users who are writing code generic enough to work with single-pass input iterators, _and_ who want to expose potential binary operation reordering opportunities.

 Just like `fold_left`, the `reduce` algorithm should return just the computed value.
 Section 4.4 of <a href="https://wg21.link/P2322R6">P2322R6</a> argues that this makes it easier to use, and improves consistency with other ranges algorithms like `ranges::count` and `ranges::any_of`.
 It is also consistent with P3179R8.
 The algorithms `fold_left_with_iter` and `fold_left_first_with_iter` exist for users who want both the iterator and the value.
 Section 4.4 of P2322R6 further elaborates that `fold_left` should not be specified in terms of `fold_left_with_iter`, for performance reasons: it would "incur an extra move of the accumulated result, due to lack of copy elision (we have different return types)."
 The `*_with_iter` algorithms are separate algorithms that need separate specifications.